tsgates/arch-wiki-markdown/wiki/Avahi.md

        </service>
        </service-group>

-When you are done, (re)start avahi-daemon and vsftpd in your /etc/rc.d directory.
+When you are done, restart the avahi-daemon.service and vsftpd.service services.

-    /etc/rc.d/avahi-daemon restart
-    /etc/rc.d/vsftpd restart

 After that you should be able to browse through the ftp server from another computer in your network.
 The steps shown in this section are